gelatodigital/gelato-uniswap/README.md

 ### Step 2: Submit your Task to Gelato via your GelatoUserProxy

+Using Gelato, you can schedule Tasks that will only be executed once, but also others that will be executed forever, like in a cycle.
 We will submit our `Task` as a so-called `Task Cycle` of length 3 to Gelato, to limit the number of automatic trades we want to occur.
-Spelled out our `Task Cycle` will mean:
+Spelled out, our `Task Cycle` will mean:

 **For 3 times, every 2 minutes, trade 10 DAI for KNC on KyberNetwork**